 A1.2.1.5 An RA may express its opinion relating to the duration or agenda of a future Assembly or, when appropriate, to the application of the provisions of Section 4 of the General Rules of Conferences, Assemblies and Meetings of the Union relating to the cancellation of an RA.

-А1.2.1.6 In accordance with Resolution 191 (Rev. DubaiBucharest, 2018) of the Plenipotentiary Conference, the RA identifies subjects in common with other ITU Sectors where work is to be done and that require internal coordination within ITU.
+А1.2.1.6 In accordance with Resolution 191 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, the RA identifies subjects in common with other ITU Sectors where work is to be done and that require internal coordination within ITU.

-A1.2.1.7 The Director shall issue, in electronic form, information that will include preparatory documents for the RA.,
+A1.2.1.7 The Director shall issue, in electronic form, information that will include preparatory documents for the RA.

+A1.2.1.8 Prior to and during the process of developing resolutions which define working methods and identify priority issues, RA should take into consideration the following questions:

+a) If an existing Plenipotentiary Conference resolution identifies a priority issue, the need for a similar resolution ITU-R should be questioned.

+b) If an existing resolution identifies a priority issue, the need to recycle this resolution at various conferences or assemblies should be questioned.

+c) If only editorial updates are required to a resolution ITU-R, the need to produce a revised version should be questioned.

+d) If the actions proposed have been accomplished, the resolution should be viewed as fulfilled and the need for it should be questioned.

 A1.2.2 Structure

-A1.2.2.1 The RA, in undertaking the duties assigned to it in Article 13 of the Constitution, Article 8 of the Convention and the General Rules of Conferences, Assemblies and Meetings of the Union, shall conduct the work of each Assembly by setting up committees, as may be required, to address organization, work programme, budget control, and editorial matters.
+A1.2.2.1 The RA, in undertaking the duties assigned to it in Article 13 of the Constitution, Article 8 of the Convention and the General Rules of Conferences, Assemblies and Meetings of the Union, shall conduct the work of each Assembly by setting up committees, as may be required, to address organization, work programme, budget control, and editorial matters:a) The "Budget Control Committee", inter alia, examines the estimated total expenditure of the assembly and estimates the financial needs of the ITU-R up to the next RA and the costs to ITU-R and ITU as a whole entailed by the execution of the decisions of the assembly.

+b) The "Editorial Committee" perfects the wording of texts arising from RA deliberations, such as resolutions, without altering their sense and substance, and aligns the texts in the official languages of the Union.

+c) The "Committee on the Structure and work programme of the Study Groups” examines the structure and the work programme of the Study Groups and revises, as appropriate, the list of Questions to be studied and proposes, as a consequence, on the basis of received contributions, draft new Resolutions and/or revisions of Resolutions ITU-R, assigned to the Committee by the Assembly.

+d) The "Committee on Working Methods of the RA and SGs adopts the appropriate working methods of the Radiocommunication Assembly and Study Groups in accordance with the ITU Constitution and Convention and proposes, as a consequence, on the basis of received contributions, draft new Resolutions and/or revisions of Resolutions ITU-R, assigned to the Committee by the Assembly.

 A1.2.2.2 In addition to committees mentioned in § A1.2.2.1, the RA shall also establish a Steering Committee, presided over by the Chairman of the Assembly, and composed of the Vice-Chairmen of the Assembly and the Chairmen and Vice-Chairmen of the Committees.